 Jeff is the head of Mintz & Gold’s Labor and Employment Department, and concentrates his practice in all areas of labor and employment law on behalf of employers.
 Jeff is recognized as an authority on the Fair Labor Standards Act.
 He represents companies in lawsuits involving allegations of wage and hour violations, union representational campaigns, collective bargaining negotiations, and regularly practices before the Federal and State Courts, the NLRB, EEOC and the New York State Division of Human Rights.
 Pollack’s practice includes counseling clients on the day-to-day concerns of employers in today’s litigious climate.
 Pollack received a B.A. degree from Emory University in 1987, and a J.D. degree, cum laude, from Boston University in 1990, where he served as an editor of the Law Review.
 He is admitted to practice in New York, New Jersey, Massachusetts (retired status elected) and Florida and served as an adjunct professor of Legal Writing at Brooklyn Law School.
 He is the author of numerous published articles on labor law.

 Alicia is the Director of Camping & Year Round Programs at The Fresh Air Fund.
 Ms. Skovera joined The Fund in 2007 as the Director of Camp ABC and Off-Season Programs.
-She received her master’s degree from Hunter College School of Social Work in New York City and has spent 23 years working with at-risk inner-city youth.
-Alicia currently serves on the Boards of the American Camp Association (New York & New Jersey Section) and the New York State Camp Directors Association.
-Prior to joining The Fund, Ms. Skovera worked with people living with HIV/AIDS, and was a director at The Lesbian, Gay, Bisexual, and Transgender Community Center in New York City, where she provided counseling and consulting services.
+She graduated from Brooklyn College (where she and Christian first met) and attended Hunter College’s Silberman School of Social Work in New York City.
+Alicia had dedicated over 30 years to working with/for at-risk youth.
+Alicia is a current Board Member and Past President of the New York State Camp Directors Association (NYSCDA) and served as the Treasurer for ten years on the Board of the American Camp Association of New York & New Jersey.
+Before joining The Fund, Ms. Skovera worked with people living with HIV/AIDS, and was a director at The Lesbian, Gay, Bisexual, and Transgender Community Center in New York City, where she provided counseling and consulting services.